robertbraeutigam/scan/README.md

 All encryption happens with "nonce" of all zero.

-The Message Id must be a uniformly increasing number.
-Senders must never repeat the same Message Id in a session.
-If this can not be fulfilled, the connection must be closed.
+The Fragment Id must be a strictly increasing number and can not be repeated in a connection.
+If this requirement can not be met, the connection must be closed.

-The Receiver must ignore messages with a lower Message Id, than the already processed one.
-This makes sure that if messages are repeated the Receiver will not try to decrypt messages for which it doesn't have the keys anymore.
+The Receiver must ignore messages with a lower Fragment Id, than the already processed one.
+This makes sure that if frames are repeated the Receiver will not try to decrypt messages for which it doesn't have the keys anymore anyway.
+Frames may be repeated on network or devices failures.

+The Message Id must be a strictly increasing number.
+If this requirement can not be met, the connection must be closed.
+The Message Id identifies a single message and all frames it consist of.
 If a message is too large to fit into one Application Message frame, it must be fragmented, with each fragment having the same Message Id.

-The last fragment of a message must have a payload that is less than the maximum size of the message.
-Conversely, if the payload length (in the frame header) is 65535 (the maximum), there must be a following fragment.
-If the last fragment's length is exactly 65535 by chance, then a new fragment needs to be sent with 0 net payload, which is the length of the decrypted application level payload.
-Note: 0 net payload will not result in a 0 frame length.
+A sender may also choose to fragment messages for other reasons, for example to get video frames that are already available quicker to the receiver.

+The options contain following bits:
+* 0 bit: 1=Last fragment of a message, 0=Fragments follow
+* 1-7 bit: Reserved, must be set to 0.

 ### Message Choreography